laurentiucozma12/Dark-Panel/README.md

 # Dark-Panel
 ## Description
 - Work in progress.
+## Progress
+- [ ] Backend for admin page.
+- [ ] Backend for signup-login page.
+- [x] Design for the admin page.
+- [x] Design for the signup-login page.
-- Design almost done for the main page.
+- [x] Design for the main page.

-## Upcoming updates:
-- A databse should be used
-- More pages to be added